Rahm Emanuel: Clinton administration

 Following the campaign, Emanuel served as a senior advisor to Clinton at the White House from 1993 to 1998.
 In the White House, Emanuel was initially assistant to the president for political affairs and then senior advisor to the president for policy and strategy.
-He was a leading strategist in White House efforts to institute NAFTA, among other Clinton initiatives.
+He was a leading strategist in White House efforts to institute NAFTA, increased deportations of undocumented immigrants and the 1994 Crime Bill, among other Clinton initiatives.

 Emanuel is known for his "take-no-prisoners style" that has earned him the nickname "Rahmbo."
 Emanuel sent a dead fish in a box to a pollster who was late delivering polling results.
 On the night after the 1992 election, angry at Democrats and Republicans who "betrayed" them in the 1992 election, Emanuel stood up at a celebratory dinner with colleagues from the campaign and began plunging a steak knife into the table and began rattling off names while shouting "Dead!
 Dead!
 Dead!".
 Before Tony Blair gave a pro-Clinton speech during the impeachment crisis, Emanuel reportedly screamed at Blair "Don't fuck this up!" while Clinton was present.
 Blair and Clinton both burst into laughter.
 However, by 2007 friends of Emanuel were saying that he has "mellowed out".
 Stories of his personal style have entered the popular culture, inspiring articles and websites that chronicle these and other quotes and incidents.
 The character Josh Lyman in The West Wing was said to be based on Emanuel, though executive producer Lawrence O'Donnell denied this.

-Career in finance
+Finance

 After serving as an advisor to Bill Clinton, in 1998 Emanuel resigned from his position in the administration and joined the investment banking firm Wasserstein Perella, where he worked for 2.5 years.
 Although he did not have an MBA or prior banking experience, he became a managing director at the firm's Chicago office in 1999, and according to congressional disclosures, made $16.2 million in his 2.5 years as a banker.
 At Wasserstein Perella, he worked on eight deals, including the acquisition by Commonwealth Edison of Peco Energy and the purchase by GTCR Golder Rauner of the SecurityLink home security unit from SBC Communications.